Senior Scam Watch

 What to do

-Do not call numbers from pop-ups.
-Never give remote access to your computer.
-Close suspicious windows and contact a trusted tech support provider if unsure.
+Do not call any phone number from a pop-up warning.
+Never give remote access to your device to strangers.
+Close suspicious pop-ups and contact a trusted tech support provider if unsure.

 Phishing Emails Impersonating Trusted Companies

 Scammers send emails pretending to be from Microsoft, PayPal, Amazon, banks, or Medicare.
-These emails try to trick you into clicking links or giving out personal or financial information.
+These emails try to trick you into clicking links or giving out personal information.

 Who is targeted